 Asymmetric information refers to a situation in a contractual agreement or economic transaction where the two parties involved have disproportionate information.
-When one party has greater information and material knowledge than the other party in a contract, asymmetric information occurs.
+Restated, when one party has greater information and material knowledge than the other party in a contract, asymmetric information occurs.

-Asymmetric information is otherwise called “information failure” or “imbalance information”.
+Asymmetric information is otherwise called information failure or imbalance of information.
 It is often common in transactions between buyers and sellers where the seller has higher information or knowledge about the product than the buyer.
 It is also possible for the buyer to have greater material knowledge than the seller.

 A Little More on What is Asymmetric Information